 Or: Dude, what’s in your walls?

-When choosing what to put in our walls, we knew we wanted to try and balance high R-values (well above the current building code) with environmental impact.
+When choosing what to put in our walls, we knew we wanted to try and balance high R-values (well above the current building code) with a limited environmental impact.

 Here are three articles that address the issue: